 Non-registration appointments: Students who need to be seen for matters other than registration can schedule appointments manually online via Grades First.
 Simply log into http://my.utk.edu and click on the "GradesFirst" link found in the "Academic Links" section of your home page.
 Once in the GradesFirst system, click the "Appointments for Advising or Other Academic Help" button and follow the prompts from there.
 Click here to view detailed instructions on using the online system.
 Please understand that appointments for matters other than registration are offered on a very limited basis during peak registration times.
 If you need to be seen more quickly than our next appointment (or if no appointments are currently available) please feel free to take advantage of our weekly walk-ins.

-Walk-ins (Fridays 9am-1pm in Austin Peay 307): The PAC offers walk-in advising hours every Friday when classes are in session.
+Drop-in Advising (Fridays 9am-1pm in Austin Peay 307): The PAC offers drop-in advising hours every Friday during the fall and spring semesters only.
 If you have an advising need that cannot wait for our next available appointment, please feel free to stop by!

 For general information about advising and ways to prepare for your appointment, please visit the Arts & Sciences Advising website.